-Quantitative and Qualitative Disclosures about Market Risk
+Item 7A.
+Quantitative and Qualitative Disclosures about Market Risk may be at variable rates.

-We are subject to financial market risks, including changes in interest rates.
-As of December 31, 2006, 36 loans in our portfolio were at fixed rates and 14 loans were at variable rates.
-Over time additional investments may be at variable rates.
 We may, in the future, hedge against interest rate fluctuations by using standard hedging instruments such as futures, options, and forward contracts.
-While hedging activities may insulate us against changes in interest rates, they may also limit our ability to participate in the benefits of lower interest rates with respect to our portfolio of investments.
+While hedging activities may insulate us against changes in interest rates, they may also limit our ability to participate in the benefits of lower interest rates with respect to our borrowed funds and higher interest rates with respect to our portfolio of investments.
 Interest rates on our borrowings are based on LIBOR.
 At December 31, 2006, the borrowing rate under the Citigroup Facility was LIBOR plus 1.65%.